-Most mums are completely clueless when it comes to caring for their son’s penis and scrotum – and it’s no wonder really, because of course we don’t have the equipment ourselves!
-It’s really important to look after their genitals properly and keep an eye out for anything out of the ordinary.
+Many mums are completely clueless when it comes to caring for their son’s penis and scrotum – and it’s no wonder really, because of course we don’t have the equipment ourselves!
+It’s really important to look after their genitals properly and keep an eye out for anything out for common penis problems.

 To start with, you need to know about your bub’s foreskin.
 Fully attached from birth, it’s the sheath of skin that covers the head of the penis, although after a while the skin separates and can be pulled back (usually by the age of two).
 Sometimes the foreskin doesn’t separate properly, but any issues it may cause are usually resolved by puberty.